 What happens during the procedure

-You or your child will have a general anaesthetic.
+When you have a cochlear implant fitted, you or your child will have a general anaesthetic.
 The surgeon will make a small cut behind the ear before inserting the implant.
 The doctor will then thread the electrical array into the snail-like spiral of the cochlea.
 This takes 2 to 3 hours.

 You or your child will probably need to stay in hospital overnight.